AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/SystemUnitClassType/AddInterfaceClassReference.md

 ##### *addInstance* (Optional)
 Type: [System.Boolean][4]
- if set to `true`, the reference is created as am instance of the InterfaceClass, containig all ExternalInterfaces and Attributes of the InterfaceClass.
+ if set to `true`, the reference is created as am instance of the InterfaceClass, containing all ExternalInterfaces and Attributes of the InterfaceClass.

 ##### *name* (Optional)
 Type: [System.String][5]